decodelabs/remnant/docs/meta/spec.md

 **Optional integration:**

-- `decodelabs/monarch` (conflict: `<0.2`)
+- `decodelabs/monarch` (optional)

-  Used for path prettification when available.
-Remnant detects Monarch at runtime and uses it to prettify file paths if present.
+  Remnant detects Monarch at runtime (if installed) and uses it to prettify file paths (project root, package aliases, etc.).
+Composer declares a conflict with `decodelabs/monarch` versions `<0.2` to avoid known-incompatible releases.

 ### 4.2 External Dependencies

-- None (Remnant requires only PHP 8.4+).

 Remnant is designed to be **dependency-free** except for PHP itself, with optional graceful integration with Monarch for enhanced path formatting.